 (Maj.
-J W Moore said this man was a cousin – but I have found nothing to support this claim as of yet)
+J W Moore said this man was a cousin – but I find nothing to support this claim)

 Colonel James Cotton 17xx – 1785 | his parents

 & Margaret ? d aft 15 Aug 1778 | her parents

 & ca 1779 Ann Hall d. aft 1810 | her parents

 of VA, Anson Co NC, and Jamaica BWI

 This is my working hypothesis – the way I see it as of this moment!!

 looking for male line Cotten/on desc. to take part http://cottondna.family.nf/

 from Clipping from the Montgomery Herald, Troy NC, 26 April 1956.